FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/capacityreservationtotal.md

 # Capacity Reservation Total

-Capacity Reservation Total is the numeric value representing the amount of capacity (in number of unnormalized *consumed unit*) that were reserved over the specified charge period by the [*capacity reservation*](#glossary:capacity-reservation) identified in the CapacityReservationId column.
+Capacity Reservation Total is the numeric value representing the amount of capacity (in number of unnormalized *consumed unit*) that were reserved over the specified charge period by the [*capacity reservation*](#glossary:capacity-reservation) identified in the charge.

 The CapacityReservationTotal column MUST be present in the billing data when the provider supports *capacity-reservations*.
 This column MUST be of type Decimal, MUST conform to [Numeric Format](#numericformat), and be denominated in the ConsumedUnit.
-This column MUST NOT be null when CapacityReservationId is not null.
+This column MUST NOT be null when CapacityReservationStatus is not null.

 ## Column ID